Volkswagen Beetle in Mexico: Additional notes

 As the Volkswagen Sedán Última Edición rolled out from the production lines as a 2004 model, a limited number of "Unified" Beetles were also produced as a 2004 model.
 After the Last Edition Beetle ran out, the normal 2003 and 2004 Volkswagen Beetles continued being available in most Volkswagen dealerships in Mexico, during most of 2003.
 Some chose to "convert" their Vochos into Last-Edition replicas.

 Several units of the Last Edition Beetle were exported from Mexico to, mainly, North America and Europe, where it had become a cult car.
 Today, a Volkswagen Sedan Última Edición, being the last representative of a lineage of more than 21 million units produced, has increased its value as a collector car at the international level, reaching figures of up to US$15,000 in resale.

 In Germany an Última Edición' Owners Club was formed.
 Initially, the reason for finding such a club was that the owners faced difficulties with the registration of the car.
 A failing OBD was the main reason for no registration.
 Through a big lobby by applying pressure on politicians the cars were registered after some modifications.
 From then on the K-UE Club EV. organizes every year several events to preserve the legend of the last model and all its air-cooled predecessors.
 Also the exchange of knowledge to maintain the type is one of its tasks.

-In July 2019 Volkswagen halted production of its Beetle model at its plant in Puebla, Mexico.